19 Safety Tips for Driving at Night

 19 Best Safety Tips for Driving at Night

-If you’re an inexperienced driver, we would recommend practicing the safety tips while driving at night.
-These nighttime safety tips can make your journey safer and less stressful.
-As we all know darkness reduces visibility, increases the risk of encountering impaired drivers, and makes it harder to spot hazards like animals, you can significantly lower the risks associated with nighttime driving.
-In this section, we’ll discuss the 19 best safety tips for driving at night.
-These tips focus on enhancing visibility, reducing distractions, and staying alert on the road.
+If you’re an inexperienced driver, we recommend practicing safety tips when driving at night.
+These tips can make your journey safer and less stressful.
+Darkness reduces visibility, increases the risk of encountering impaired drivers, and makes it harder to spot hazards such as animals.
+By following these guidelines, you can significantly lower the risks associated with nighttime driving.
+In this section, we’ll discuss the 19 best safety tips for driving at night, focusing on enhancing visibility, reducing distractions, and staying alert on the road.

 1. Driving Sober

 When you drive at night, don’t drink and drive!
-Because alcohol-impaired driving remains a significant cause of traffic fatalities.
+Alcohol-impaired driving remains a significant cause of traffic fatalities.
 In 2022 alone, 13,524 deaths resulted from crashes involving alcohol-impaired drivers in the United States.
 This represents nearly 32% of all traffic-related deaths that year.
 Furthermore, about one-third of all crash fatalities in the country involve drunk drivers.
-Statistics also show that drivers with a blood alcohol concentration (BAC) of 0.08% or higher are four times more likely to be involved in a crash.
+According to NHTSA, about 30% of U.S. traffic deaths involve drunk drivers with BACs of 0.08 or higher.

 To combat this issue, states enforce strict DUI laws and penalties.
 Besides, measures include mandatory license suspension, ignition interlock devices for offenders, and sobriety checkpoints.
 So next time if you’re drunk and need to drive home, arrange for alternative transportation, like a designated driver.
 Rideshare, or taxi!
 Otherwise, just stay sober before you drive your car.
 Both ways you can save yourself and others on the road.